faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 Neovim is a refactor - and sometimes redactor - in the tradition of Vim, which itself derives from Stevie.
 It is not a rewrite, but a continuation and extension of Vim.
 Many rewrites, clones, emulators and imitators exist; some are very clever, but none are Vim.
 Neovim strives to be a superset of Vim, notwithstanding some intentionally removed misfeatures; excepting those few and carefully-considered excisions, Neovim is Vim.
 It is built for users who want the good parts of Vim, without compromise, and more.

 {% shell_term $ %}
-sudo dnf install neovim
+sudo dnf in neovim
 {% endshell_term %}

 ## Neovim Nightly (build)

 {% shell_term $ %}
-sudo dnf install cmake
+sudo dnf in cmake
-sudo dnf install gcc-c++
+sudo dnf in gcc-c++
-sudo dnf install luajit-devel
+sudo dnf in luajit-devel
-sudo dnf install libtool
+sudo dnf in libtool
-sudo dnf install libvterm-devel
+sudo dnf in libvterm-devel
 {% endshell_term %}

 {% shell_term $ %}
-sudo dnf install nodejs
+sudo dnf in nodejs
-sudo dnf install python3-neovim
+sudo dnf in python3-neovim
 {% endshell_term %}

 {% shell_term $ %}